arthurbaek/biovascular-swarm-robotics/README.md

 ## Citing this work

-If you use X–SYCON or its results, please cite the preprint and the archived code/data.
+If you use X–SYCON or its results, please cite the preprint

 Preprint
 Baek, A. J. S., & Martin, G. H. (2025).
 X–SYCON: Xylem-Inspired Passive Gradient Control for Communication-Free Swarm Response in Dynamic Disaster Environments.
-Preprint. arXiv: TODO | TechRxiv DOI: TODO).
+Preprint. arXiv: TODO

-Code & Data
-Baek, A. J. S., & Martin, G. H. (2025).
-X–SYCON: Code and Data (v1.0.0).
-Zenodo. https://doi.org/TODO

 BibTeX